BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Introduction

 The Segment Anything Model (SAM) \cite{kirillov2023segment}, developed by Meta AI, consists of a Transformer-based image encoder coupled with a lightweight decoder.
 As a novel foundational visual segmentation model trained on billions of images, it has shown tremendous potential in medical imaging, particularly in segmenting organs with clear boundaries \cite{cheng2023sam}.
 However, due to the heterogeneity and blurred boundaries characteristic of lesions, significant challenges exist in lesion segmentation, especially for small lesions.
 Given SAM's relatively simple decoder structure and the small proportion of minor lesions in images, whose shape, texture, and other features are less distinct compared to normal lesions, SAM may fail to clearly recognize or segment small lesions, particularly with medical image datasets that are typically limited in scale and diversity.
-SAM was designed considering only single-modality image input, without accounting for multi-modal data input possibilities, resulting in deficiencies in multi-modal data processing and limiting its learning to single-modality data with only simple processing for multi-modal data.
+SAM lacks multi-modal support, without accounting for multi-modal data input possibilities, resulting in deficiencies in multi-modal data processing and limiting its learning to single-modality data with only simple processing for multi-modal data.

-In the examination of brain parenchymal lesions, Magnetic Resonance Imaging (MRI) has become the core basis for clinical diagnosis and treatment decisions.
+MRI serves as the cornerstone of clinical diagnosis and treatment when evaluating brain lesions.
 As a high-resolution imaging technology, MRI offers multi-modal imaging capabilities, clearly displaying subtle changes in brain structures.
 Clinicians typically analyze multiple MRI sequence parameters comprehensively to achieve a thorough assessment of the patient's condition.
 Common MRI modalities include T1, T2, FLAIR, as shown in Figure \ref{fig:1}.
 Single-modality MRI has inherent limitations in displaying lesion boundaries and features, making it difficult to fully characterize heterogeneous lesion features \cite{liu2023deep}.
 Although multi-modal data contains rich complementary information, many current research methods have not fully exploited its potential, with most simply using multi-modal data as direct input to models \cite{liu2022sf}, lacking effective multi-modal information fusion strategies.
 This simplified processing approach limits the model's ability to learn and integrate lesion information from multiple perspectives, resulting in underutilization of valuable data resources.